 Anyway, I will not walk you through the exact recipe, as you can easily read it for yourself, but here are my key takeaways.
 You begin by boiling a potato and roasting a butternut squash.
 Then you puree the squash and rice the potato.

+After the ricer meltdown, I ended up running the potato through the shred blade on my Cuisinart, and it worked fine.
+I am trotting right back up to Blackhawk tomorrow to return that ricer!
 I pureed the roasted squash in my Cuisinart, removed the extra liquid by cooking it for a few more minutes, and made a dough with the potato, squash, flour, an egg, Parmesan and nutmeg.
 Was not sure if 1 1/2 tsp. of fresh grated nutmeg was really equal to 1 1/2 tsp. of dried nutmeg, but I think it tasted OK in the end (though nutmeg is not one of my favorite flavors).

 Mixing the dough was a pretty messy proposition.
 You divide the dough into eight parts and roll each one out.
 This was when it kind of got fun -- and also when my sister showed up, as I had invited her for dinner.
 She helped me cut and shape gnocchi, but once she found out dinner would not be until much later, she elected to eat elsewhere.
 I didn't blame her.